mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/PrestaShop/index.md

 ## Prestashop

 PrestaShop is a free, open source e-commerce solution.
-More information about PrestaShop can be found here.
+More information about PrestaShop can be found [here](https://www.prestashop.com){:target="_blank"}.

 ![MAMP](PrestaShop.png)